-- 4.1 Signals made ashore will be displayed from the signal boat at the finger pier of the ramp launch. - 4.2 When flag AP is displayed ashore, the warning signal will be made not less than 45 minutes after the AP flag is lowered.
+- 4.1 Signals made ashore will be displayed from a Race Committee boat on the ramp launch pier. - 4.2 When flag AP is displayed ashore, the warning signal will be made not less than 45 minutes after the AP flag is lowered.
 This changes RRS Race Signals "AP."